 MA - Medical Assistant

-This course will introduce the student to the administrative front office roles and responsibility of the professional medical assistant working in an ambulatory health care setting.
-Emphasis will be placed on managing the front office and administrative procedures, scope of practice and standards of care, legal and ethical issues, Patient’s Bill of Rights, Federal and State laws affecting the medical office and interacting with patients.
+This course will introduce students to the administrative front office roles and responsibilities of the professional medical assistant working in an ambulatory healthcare setting.
+Emphasis will be placed on managing front office procedures, scope of practice, standards of care, and legal and ethical responsibilities, including the Patient's Bill of Rights and applicable Federal and State laws.
+Students will also engage in applied learning activities that reinforce the technical and administrative functions essential to front office operations.

 View Course Outcomes:

-- Describe the correct procedure for telephone triage, charting and communicating phone messages
+- Demonstrate and explain the correct procedures for telephone triage, charting, and communicating phone messages in the ambulatory care setting.

-- Differentiate between personal and professional ethics and boundaries
+- Distinguish between personal and professional ethics and boundaries.

-- Interpret the following Federal and State laws and regulations: HIPAA (Health Insurance Portability and Accountability Act); PSDA (Patient Self Determination Act); HITECH (Health Information Technology for Economic and Clinical Health Act; GINA (Nondiscrimination Act); ADAA (Americans with Disabilities and Amendments Act)
+- Interpret Federal and State laws, regulations, and patient rights, including: HIPAA (Health Insurance Portability and Accountability Act); PSDA (Patient Self Determination Act); HITECH (Health Information Technology for Economic and Clinical Health Act; GINA (Nondiscrimination Act); ADAA (Americans with Disabilities and Amendments Act).

-- Apply communication skills, both oral and written, including letters, memos, telephone, and email, in interactions with patients, physicians and coworkers
+- Perform communication skills, both oral and written, including letters, memos, telephone, and email, in interactions with patients, physicians and coworkers.

 View Course Outcomes: